REI

 Recreational Equipment, Inc., doing business as REI, is an American retail and outdoor recreation services corporation.
-It is organized as a consumers' co-operative.
+It was formerly governed, and continues to brand itself, as a consumers' co-operative.
 REI sells camping gear, hiking, climbing, cycling, water, running, fitness, snow, travel equipment, and men, women and kids clothing.
-It also offers services such as outdoor-oriented vacations and courses.
+Unlike other outdoor sports stores, it does not sell hunting or fishing equipment.

-REI operates 165 retail stores in 39 states.
+REI operates 181 retail stores in 41 states.
 It also receives orders via mail-order catalogs and the internet.

 History

-Lloyd (1902–2000) and Mary Anderson (1909–2017) founded REI in Seattle, Washington in 1938.
-The Andersons imported an Akadem Pickel ice axe from Austria for themselves as part of The Mountaineers Basic Climbing Course, and decided to set up a co-operative to help other outdoor enthusiasts in the club acquire good quality climbing gear at reasonable prices.
-On June 23, 1938, with the help from Seattle attorney Ed Rombauer, five Mountaineers met at Rombauer's office, and each paid one dollar to join Recreational Equipment Cooperative.
-Lloyd and Mary were issued cards No. 1 and 2.
+Lloyd (1902–2000) and Mary (Gaiser) Anderson (1909–2017) founded REI in Seattle, Washington in 1938.
+The Andersons had imported an Akadem Pickel ice axe from Austria, for themselves, as part of The Mountaineers Basic Climbing Course; from there, the two decided to set up a co-operative to help other outdoor enthusiasts in the club acquire good-quality climbing gear at reasonable prices.
+On June 23, 1938, with the aid of Seattle attorney Ed Rombauer, five Mountaineers met at Rombauer's office, and each paid one dollar to join the Recreational Equipment Cooperative.

-During the first year, Recreational Equipment was nothing more than a shelf at the Puget Sound Cooperative Store, a farmer's co-op near Pike Place Market in Seattle.
-In 1942, Lloyd moved to a new space down the hall from The Mountaineers club rooms on Pike Street.
-Jim Whittaker was hired as the first full-time employee of REI on July 25, 1955.
+During their first year, Recreational Equipment was a shelf at the Puget Sound Cooperative Store, a farmer's co-op near Pike Place Market in Seattle.
+In 1942, Lloyd moved to a new space, down the hall from The Mountaineers’ club rooms on Pike Street.
+Jim Whittaker was hired as the first full-time employee at REI in July 1955.
 In 1956, Recreational Equipment Cooperative was incorporated.
-Whittaker served as CEO during the 1960s and was an early board member with American Alpine Club president Nicholas Clinch.
-When Whittaker became the first American to summit Mount Everest in May 1963, it provided REI with so much free advertising that the following year, 1964, its gross income topped $1mil for the first time.
+Whittaker served as CEO during the 1960s and was an early board member, along with American Alpine Club president, Nicholas Clinch.
+When Whittaker became the first American to summit Mount Everest in May of 1963, it provided REI with so much free advertising that, the following year (1964), the company’s gross income topped $1mil for the first time.